 Projects are exempt from a CMP analysis if the predominant improvement type solves a safety or bottleneck problem.
 Table 7.3 identifies site characteristics and typical strategies used to distinguish safety and bottleneck improvement projects.
-Project sponsors must work with H-GAC staff to confirm that a safety or bottleneck issue exists.
+Project sponsors must work with H-GAC staff to confirm that a safety or bottleneck issue exists and that the project should be classified accordingly.